 The Market Oversight Committee is chaired by George Möller.
 The other members are Abdul Wahed Al Fahim and Edward Knight.
 The company secretary acts as secretary to the Committee.
 The Committee is responsible for the independent oversight of Market Regulation which includes Issuer & Market Surveillance and Anti Money Laundering & Compliance functions.
 It also supervises the regulatory functions carried out by other areas of Nasdaq Dubai, including the application of the exchange’s Rules, Members' conduct of business and the clearing and settlement function.

-During the year, the Committee met on 4 occasions.
+During the year, the Committee met once in person in Dubai and virtually on 3 occasions.
 The Committee met on each occasion with Compliance and received updates on regulatory and compliance matters, including feedback on regular meetings with the DFSA.
 The Committee also received reports on any market incidents as part of its regulatory oversight function.
-The Committee reviewed and recommended for Board approval the extension of term of Practitioner Committee members.
+The Committee reviewed and recommended for Board approval the Practitioner Committee Charters, extension of term of Practitioner Committee members and appointment of new Practitioner Committee members.
 The Committee reviewed the credit rating for debt portfolio and annual budget and resources for Compliance team.

-During the year, the Committee met on 4 occasions.
-The Committee reviewed and recommended for Board approval amendments to the Employee Policy.
+During the year, the Committee met once in person in Dubai and virtually on 3 occasions.
+The Committee reviewed and recommended for Board approval amendments to the Employee Policy and Employee Communications and Disclosure Policy.
 It reviewed Director Independence, the Human Capital annual budget and set the targets and objectives for the Chief Executive.
-The Committee received regular reports from Human Capital on key matters.
+The Committee received an internal audit report covering Human Capital and regular reports from Human Capital on key matters.

 Management is responsible for establishing and maintaining adequate internal control over financial reporting.
 In accordance with International Financial Reporting Standards (IFRS), the internal control over financial reporting is a process designed under the supervision of the Chief Executive and the Chief Financial Officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes.